-Insides Out: On the Aesthetics of the Transparent Casings of Electronic Media
+Transparent by Design.
+On the Aesthetics of Clear Plastic Cases of Electronic Media

 The transparent casings of electronic media draw attention to their insides and their outsides.
 They are the exception to an unwritten rule of the opaque black-box aesthetics of most media technologies.
 The project is interested in the rhetoric of these transparent media objects.
 How is the gaze transformed through the material, and how does it influence our perception and understanding of what it contains?
 They are both a carrier medium and a medium of exhibition.